THE GALLERY OF BEAUTIES

 The elite of the nobility silently regarded him with solemnity and scorn.
 They sat in high-backed chairs at a semi-circular table with the Doge Antonio Pruili facing him at their center.These men represented generations of the oldest, most prominent families of the city.

 "How he regretted all of his boasting, and his arrogance in revealing his purchase of the notorious book!
 He had many rivals for the patronage of the noble families, and any one of them could have placed the damning note in the Bocca di Leone, the Lion’s Mouth, the repository for anonymous accusations at the side of the Doge’s palace:

 The frenzy of Friday shopping had already begun, even this early, for foods and special delicacies that had to be purchased and prepared today to be consumed over the coming Sabbath, when all work, including cooking would cease.
 Anticipation was in the air, for although it was a weekly holiday, it was an event that merited dining on the best food one could afford, and bathing and dressing in the best clothes in one’s possession.

 Excerpt about the Gallery of Beauties

-“Each wall will be filled with portraits, the portraits of the most beautiful women from Venice, the most beautiful city in all the world.
-It will be known as the Gallery of Beauties.”.
+“Each wall will have three niches with three portraits, a collection of twelve beautiful women from the most beautiful city in all the world.
+It will certainly be worthy of being called, ‘The Gallery of Beauties’.”